louisfb01/Best_AI_paper_2020/README.md

 Here are the most interesting research papers of the year, in case you missed any of them.
 In short, it is basically a curated list of the latest breakthroughs in AI and Data Science by release date with a clear video explanation, link to a more in-depth article, and code (if applicable).
 Enjoy the read!

-**The complete reference to each paper is listed at the end of this repertory.**
+**The complete reference to each paper is listed at the end of this repository.**

 Maintainer - [louisfb01](https://github.com/louisfb01)

-*Feel free to message me any great papers I missed to add to this repertory on bouchard.lf@gmail.com*
+*Feel free to message me any great papers I missed to add to this repository on bouchard.lf@gmail.com*

 ***Tag me on Twitter [@Whats_AI](https://twitter.com/Whats_AI) or LinkedIn [@Louis (What's AI) Bouchard](https://www.linkedin.com/in/whats-ai/)  if you share the list!***